pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 ---
 #### Controllers

 We will use a single Products controller to handle all the actions.
-There will be an index page for all the products, a show page for the individual product, a route to get an UberRUSH quote, a route to charge the credit card and create an UberRUSH delivery and final an order confirmation page.
+There will be an index action for all the products, a show action for the individual product, an action to get an UberRUSH quote, an action to charge a credit card and create an UberRUSH delivery and final an order confirmation action.

-I will fill out the other actions that deal with the API later.

     # controllers/products_controller.rb